Easy3D 2.6.1

 Returns the coefficient used to position the near and far clipping planes.

 The near (resp. far) clipping plane is positioned at a distance equal to zClippingCoefficient() * sceneRadius() in front of (resp. behind) the sceneCenter().
 This guarantees an optimal use of the z-buffer range and minimizes aliasing.
 See the zNear() and zFar() documentations.
 Default value is square root of 3.0 (so that a cube of size sceneRadius() is not clipped).
 However, since the sceneRadius() is used for other purposes (see showEntireScene(), flySpeed(), ...) and you may want to change this value to define more precisely the location of the clipping planes.
-See also zNearCoefficient().
-For a total control on clipping planes' positions, an other option is to overload the zNear() and zFar() methods.
+For a total control on clipping planes' positions, another option is to overload the zNear() and zFar() methods.

 |